327979420/Xianpei-intern-repo/Milestone-3-Understanding-Agile-&-Scrum-at-Focus-Bear/scrum-roles-focusbear.md

 - The **Scrum Master** removes roadblocks.
 - The **Development Team** builds the product.

-For example, if a customer requests a new feature:
+If a customer requests a new feature:
 1. The **PO** adds it to the backlog.
 2. The **Scrum Master** ensures the team has everything needed.
 3. Developers implement it in a sprint.